rkharkness/dirichlet_vae_cxrs/README.md

 2. Set up your Python environment with the required dependencies (list them in a `requirements.txt` file).
 3. Download and prepare the CheXpert dataset (not included in this repository but available here: [https://stanfordaimi.azurewebsites.net/datasets/]()).
 4. Train the DirVAE models using `main.py`.
-5. Explore the Jupyter notebooks in the `notebooks/` directory for experiments and visualizations.

 ## Results